-Frequently Asked Questions (FAQ) for Removal of Conditions from your two year Conditional Green Card
+Frequently Asked Questions (FAQ) Regarding Removal of Conditions from your Two Year Conditional Green Card

-Flat legal fee for attorney prepared Platinum Service totals $750
+Flat legal fee for attorney prepared removal petition / Platinum Service legal fee totals $1500

-"Please call to discuss the details of your case with me...Cal Knickerbocker, Attorney at Law"
+"Please call to discuss the details of your case with us...there is no cost for the initial consultation"

 Why is there a “conditional” green card and what are the “conditions”?